 Our charitable activities help us realise our potential and expose us to different life skills, world views and help us to play a key role in the ever-changing and constantly evolving global challenges.

 In 2017 our team chose to take on Skydiving in aid of two charities, Forever Manchester and Manchester Mind.
-This was a big one so we set ourselves a massive target of £10,000, we ended up smashing it, raising over £11,000 for the two charities.
+This was a big one so we set ourselves a massive target of £10,000, we smashed it raising over £11,000 for the two charities.